elpkijj/InDiRec/README.md

 ```
 bash scripts/<Data_name>_run.sh
 ```
-or you can train all the models using the following code:
+or you can train all models using the following code:
 ```
 bash scripts/run_all.sh
 ```